 On the trail of a fascinating woman

-Culture shock and Lübeck-style food
+Culture shock and Lübeck cuisine

 Julia was sent to a boarding school, quickly learned not only High German, but also Low German, English and French, and at the age of 18 married the Lübeck senator Johann Thomas Heinrich Mann.

-Lifelong longing for the south
+Lifelong longing for the South

 Julia Mann in the Buddenbrook exhibition at the Behnhaus